garden-io/garden/docs/other-plugins/container.md

 ## Deploying applications

-After your software has been built, you might also want to deploy it somewhere.
+After your application has been built, you probably also want to deploy it.
-For this, check out our [guide](../k8s-plugins/action-types/container.md) on deploying to Kubernetes using `Deploy` actions.
+For this, check out our [guide on deploying to Kubernetes using `container` `Deploy` actions](../k8s-plugins/action-types/container.md), or the [`kubernetes`](../k8s-plugins/action-types/kubernetes.md) or [`helm`](../k8s-plugins/action-types/helm.md) Deploy actions for more advanced capabilities.

 See the full spec of the `Deploy` action of `container` type in our [reference docs](../reference/action-types/Deploy/container.md).

 ## Running tests

-For `container` type, you can define the `Test` actions.
+`container` Test actions run the command you specify in a one-off Kubernetes Pod, stream the logs and monitor for success or failure.

+This is a great way to run tests in a standardized environment, especially integration tests, API tests or end-to-end tests (since Garden's ability to build, deploy and test in dependency order can easily be used to spin up the required components for a test suite before running it).

 Here is a configuration example for two different test suites:

 ```yaml
 kind: Test